 Sunrise At Chimney Rock

-Chimney Rock is a fabulous sunrise spot with far reaching views over Sedona.
+Chimney Rock is a fabulous Sedona sunrise spot with far reaching views.
 But those views are limited to around 230 degrees because you are backed right up against the red rock spires of Chimney Rock itself.

 You have around 180 degrees in view as you look southeast from the summit.
 It is enough to watch the sun rising slightly to the left side of the airport runway on the flat ridge at Sedona Airport Mesa.